-Turns out, The Pioneer Woman’s hometown of Pawhuska, Oklahoma, is also home to a number of great bed and bath properties and we have done our best to spend the night at as many as possible.
-While each property is unique and provides an individual experience, every place we’ve stayed has been exceptionally clean, managed by friendly people, and the prices have been reasonable.
+Turns out, The Pioneer Woman’s hometown of Pawhuska, Oklahoma, is also home to a number of great bed and bath properties.
+We have done our best to spend the night at as many as possible.
+Each property is unique and provides an individual experience.
+Every place we’ve stayed has also been exceptionally clean, managed by friendly people, and have reasonable prices.
 If you’re planning a visit to Pawhuska, we encourage you to book a place in town instead of settling for a chain hotel in another city.
-Staying right in Pawhuska gives you the real experience of small-town life in Osage County and the hospitality there is second to none.
+Staying right in town gives you the real experience of life in Osage County and the hospitality there is second to none.

 Here’s a rundown of the many wonderful places we’ve slept in Pawhuska.

 Stephen and Tiffany Poe are owners of this stately home located just up the hill from The Mercantile on Grandview Ave.
 This house, formerly owned by Ree and Ladd Drummond, has been beautifully restored and decorated.
 It is absolutely charming.

 Guests are welcome to hang out in the living room and watch TV or head to their well appointed, comfortable accommodations upstairs for a good night’s rest.
 Each room is uniquely decorated.
 In the morning, you’ll come down to wonderful aromas wafting out of the kitchen promising a fresh, hot breakfast.